 How a Unified Security Platform Protects the Cloud

 Massive growth in cloud use has increased the enterprise attack surface.
-Addressing the risks with specialised point solutions is unwieldy, complex and can leave vulnerability gaps—driving many companies to seek a unified cyber security platform.
+Addressing the risks with specialized point solutions is unwieldy, complex and can leave vulnerability gaps—driving many companies to seek a unified cyber security platform.

 Cloud solutions are business-essential these days.
-Organisations are using hybrid and multi-cloud environments to connect users, data, applications, workloads, and devices in dynamic ways.
+Organizations are using hybrid and multi-cloud environments to connect users, data, applications, workloads, and devices in dynamic ways.
 But that growing dependence on the cloud has also expanded the attack surface, adding layers of potential vulnerability and putting security and compliance risks at the top of enterprise concerns.

 While it’s common practice to address these threats with best-of-breed point solutions, the sheer number of products required to cover the full range of attack vectors is becoming too complex and resource-intensive to manage.
 With the risk of missing critical vulnerabilities too high, it’s time to seek a unified cyber security platform instead.